chaarumathi1/Intrusion-Detection-System/README.md

 •	Threat Classification & Alerting: Each detected threat is categorized and logged with a confidence score.
 Alerts are saved in a .log file with timestamps for further analysis.

 •	Modular and Easy to Extend: The architecture is built in a modular way, making it easy to add new detection rules or enhance the machine learning model with more features or data.
+##  Technologies & Libraries Used
+•	Python 3

+•	Scapy – For packet sniffing and manipulation

+•	Scikit-learn – For anomaly detection (Isolation Forest)

+•	Numpy – For numerical processing

+•	Logging – For saving and formatting alert logs
+## Use Cases
+•	Educational purpose to understand how IDS systems work

+•	Baseline implementation for research projects in network security

+•	Small-scale internal network monitoring for detecting unusual traffic

+•	Foundation for further development of AI-driven IDS solutions